player-red/law-school-notes/src/site/notes/Y1 T1 Society/READINGS/PRIMARY/SOC8.27 Casanova, Private and Public Religions.md

 - Only salaried employment outside the home is recognized as work, ignoring the labour required in households, mostly performed by women.
 - Leisure becomes commodified and turned into the sphere of 'culture'.
 - To say that religion is a private affair assigns a normative expectation to the expression of religion, confining it to the 'home', not the 'household' (==privatization==) — the sphere of emotion, love, intimacy, irrationality, morality, spirituality, etc. leading to the ==feminization== of religion.
+- It became exempt from public discourse and life, to the point where expressing a religious belief in public was seen as bad taste.
+- Luckmann argues that churches are no longer relevant to religion, as the quest for salvation has become an individual one.
+	- Explained by institutional and role differentiation, which means all the spheres of life became distinct categories, with their own autonomy — no overlaps with others.
+	- Similarly, religion becomes a part-time activity within the individual sphere.
+- Public institutions do not need to maintain a religious attitude, since the quest for meaning is now a personal affair.
+- The 'cult of the individual' supports secularization and dehumanization of the social structure.
+	- This is because the idea of assigning a certain holiness to the subjectivity of the human experience, we alienate and isolate ourselves from each other.

+Religious Revivals
+- Recently, a movement of deprivatization of religion has begun, a reassertion of 'public' religion.
+- 70s and 80s saw an outburst of religion globally.
+- In the 1980s, what was new was the vitality that these religious movements carried with them, enough to create political revolts.
+- We do not know what these religious developments will mean for differentiation - religious institutions will continue to refuse to restrict themselves to the private sphere and influence public life.
+- To question privatization of religion simply means to wonder whether religious institutions will still play a role in public life, not to advocate the return of normative public religion.